-• the products and services that JPMorgan Chase offers;

-- the geographies in which it operates; - the types of clients and customers that it serves; - the businesses that it acquires or in which it invests; - the counterparties with which it does business; and - the methods and distribution channels by which it offers products and services.
+- the products and services that JPMorgan Chase offers; - the geographies in which it operates; - the types of clients and customers that it serves; - the businesses that it acquires or in which it invests; - the counterparties with which it does business; and - the methods and distribution channels by which it offers products and services.

-If management makes choices about these strategies and goals that prove to be incorrect, do not accurately assess the competitive landscape and industry trends, or fail to address changing regulatory and market environments or the expectations of clients, customers, investors, employees and other stakeholders, then the franchise values and growth prospects of JPMorgan Chase's businesses may suffer and its earnings could decline.
+If management makes choices about these strategies and goals that prove to be incorrect, are based on incomplete, inaccurate or fraudulent information, do not accurately assess the competitive landscape and industry trends, or fail to address changing regulatory and market environments or the expectations of clients, customers, investors, employees and other stakeholders, then the franchise values and growth prospects of JPMorgan Chase's businesses may suffer and its earnings could decline.